kaiwan/procmap/README.md

 [...]

-**Note:**
+## A Note on the (optional) statistics display

-- As of now, we also show some **statistics** when done.
+We optionally show some **statistics** when done.
 The stats display is set to Off by default; to turn them On, set the `config:SHOW_STATS` variable to `1`.
-Once turned on, these stats show up:
+Once on, these stats show up:

-     - total sizes of kernel and user VAS's (bytes to TB range)
+ - Total sizes of kernel and user VAS's (bytes to TB range)
-     - total RAM reported by the system
+ - Total RAM reported by the system

  - If the process user virtual address space (VAS) memory is displayed, the stats also show, for that process:
-        - the total number of VMA (Virtual Memory Area) objects the kernel currently maintains for it, and how many are 'sparse' regions
+   - The total number of VMA (Virtual Memory Area) objects the kernel currently maintains for it, and how many are 'sparse' regions
-        - the amount and percentage of memory in it's userspace VAS that is just 'sparse' (empty; on 64-bit systems it can be very high!) vs the actually used memory amount and percentage
+   - The amount and percentage of memory in it's userspace VAS that is just 'sparse' (empty; on 64-bit systems it can be very high!) vs the actually used memory amount and percentage

-         - memory usage statistics for this process via:
+   - Memory usage statistics for this process via:
      - ps(1)
      - smem(8)

-- As a bonus, the output is logged - appended - to the file log_procmap.txt.
-Look up this log when done.
+As a bonus, the output is logged - appended - to the file `log_procmap.txt`.
+Look it up when done.

 [End doc]